The oldest public wildflower garden in the United States

 Compass Plant is a native erect perennial long-lived prairie plant, growing on stout leafy stems 6 to 8 feet in height.

 Basal leaves are stalked and very deeply pinnately-divided, as much as 24 inches long and half as wide.
 Lobe tips are pointed.
 Stem leaves are alternate and become much smaller and leaves near the top of the stem may not be divided at all.
 The most upper leaves may be stalkless.
 All leaves are hairy.

-The floral array consists of several flowering heads in an upright narrow cluster atop the stem.
+The floral array consists of several long-stalked flowering heads in an upright narrow cluster atop the stem.

 Flowers are stalked and when open are 2-1/2 to 4 inches wide.
 The outer ray florets are yellow, fertile, and usually with 27 to 38 rays with the single style at the base.
-These surround a group of 100+ central disc florets the have yellow tubular corollas and five stamens, but are functionally staminate only (not fertile).
-The flower head has 2 to 3 series of green phyllaries (bracts) with the inner series appressed to the head and the outer series reflexed.
-In the Silphiums, each ray flower is subtended by a phyllary.
+These surround a group of 100+ tubular disc florets.
+The disc florets have a deep-yellow colored 5-lobed corolla with spreading tips at the apex.
+The disc floret tube is shorter than the corolla.
+Five stamens tightly surround a single unbranched style, which is exserted when the floret opens, but is non-functional.
+The outside of the flower head has 2 to 3 series of green phyllaries (bracts) with the inner series appressed to the head and the outer series reflexed.
+In the Silphiums, each ray floret is subtended by a phyllary.
 These, like the flower stalk have hairy outer surfaces, sometime with glandular hairs.